Site icon Circuit Ideas for You

 Power Supply 9V Battery1

-When there is light LDR is with low resistance the reset pin is high and is circuit OFF.
+When light falls on the LDR, its resistance decreases, which drives the reset pin high and turns the circuit OFF.

 Formulas with Calculations: